RotesBlatt/disco-salad/README.md

   Stops the bot from playing the music and clears it's entire song queue.
 If you want the bot to leave as well, then type "/leave" to get the same result be he also leaves your voice channel

+* /settings

+  This command has a lot of different options which help you control the user behavior of the bot.
+Only users with administrator permission are able to use this command so that no user is able to change the behavior of the bot.
+If you want to reset your server settings, type "/reset-settings" into a channel and all your settings will be reset.

 There are more features which you can see by typing "/" in a text-channel.
 Then clicking on the little icon from the bot enables you to scroll through the list of commands which exist on the bot.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>